Nikola Mileusnic: Brisbane Roar

 On 21 June 2021, it was confirmed he had signed for Brisbane Roar ahead of the 2021-22 A-League season.

+Perth Glory

+Perth Glory revealed the signing of Mileusnic on 17 July 2024.
+Mileusnic made 14 appearances in the league and one in the Australia Cup, before his contract ended on 30 June 2025.

+Wellington Phoenix

+On 13 August 2025, the Wellington Phoenix announced the signing of Mileusnic on a 1-year contract.

 Personal life

 Mileusnic holds a Master's degree in Petroleum Engineering.